JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-dependencies.md

   Many modern Android libraries already have multiplatform support, like [Koin](https://insert-koin.io/), [Coil](https://coil-kt.github.io/coil/), and [SQLDelight](https://sqldelight.github.io/sqldelight/latest/).
-  Find more multiplatform libraries on [klibs.io](https://klibs.io/), a search service offered by JetBrains for discovering Kotlin Multiplatform libraries.
+  Find more multiplatform libraries on [klibs.io](https://klibs.io/), a search service by JetBrains for discovering Kotlin Multiplatform libraries.

 * _Native dependencies_.
-These are regular libraries from specific ecosystems.
+These are platform-specific libraries from corresponding ecosystems.
-  In native projects you usually work with them, for example, using Gradle for Android and Swift Package Manager for iOS.
+  In native projects, you typically manage these libraries through platform-specific tools such as Gradle for Android and Swift Package Manager for iOS.

-  When you work with a multiplatform project module, typically, you still need native dependencies to use platform APIs such as security storage, specific system calls, and so on.
+  When you work with a multiplatform project module, typically, you still need native dependencies to use platform APIs such as secure storage, system calls, and so on.
   In the build script, you specify native dependencies in the configuration of native source sets, for example, `androidMain` and `iosMain`.

 For both types of dependencies, you can use local and external repositories.